rust-lang/book/src/ch17-04-streams.md

 and the async channel receiver.
 The first difference is the element of time: iterators are synchronous, while the channel receiver is asynchronous.
 The second difference is the API.
 When working directly with an `Iterator`, we call its synchronous `next` method.
-With a `trpl::Receiver`, we call an asynchronous `recv` method instead, but these APIs otherwise feel very similar.
+With the `trpl::Receiver` stream in particular, we called an  asynchronous `recv` method instead, but these APIs otherwise feel very similar.

 That similarity is not a coincidence.
 A stream is like an asynchronous form of iteration.
 Whereas the `trpl::Receiver` specifically waits to receive messages,